The B/ordering Violence Sawyer Seminar Workshops

 Dangerous Subjects Workshops and Listserv

 In conjunction with select co-sponsoring departments and programs, LACS holds a series of three yearly works-in-progress workshops for faculty and graduate students.
 These workshops began as part of a research cluster supported by the Simpson Center for the Humanities in 2009-2010 entitled “Dangerous Subjects: Contention, Violence, and Control in Latin America.”
-The 2012-2013 workshop schedules are being developed and information will be updated as it becomes available.
-If you would like to present at a workshop, please email firstname.lastname@example.org.
-If you would like to join this listserv, please send a request to email@example.com.
+If you have any questions, please contact firstname.lastname@example.org.